Welcome to the dark side of the well-favored paradise-sport.

 Don’t jump off a wave with a board!

 Yes, it’s fun, but the wind can turn the direction of the board and pull it towards you or other surfers.
-There are a ton of videos out there people landing on their boards after jumping off a wave or getting hit by the board.
+There are a ton of videos out there of people landing on their boards after jumping off a wave or getting hit by the board.

 Know your limits